facebookresearch/CrypTen/README.md

 ## Documentation and citing
 CrypTen is documented [here](https://crypten.readthedocs.io/en/latest/).

-The protocols and design protocols are described in [this paper](https://lvdmaaten.github.io/publications/papers/crypten.pdf).
+The protocols and design protocols implemented in CrypTen are described in [this paper](https://arxiv.org/pdf/2109.00984.pdf).
 If you want to cite CrypTen in your papers (much appreciated!), you can cite it as follows:
 ```
 @inproceedings{crypten2020,
   author={B. Knott and S. Venkataraman and A.Y.
 Hannun and S. Sengupta and M. Ibrahim and L.J.P. van der Maaten},
   title={CrypTen: Secure Multi-Party Computation Meets Machine Learning},
-  booktitle={Proceedings of the NeurIPS Workshop on Privacy-Preserving Machine Learning},
+  booktitle={arXiv 2109.00984},
-  year={2020},
+  year={2021},
 }
 ```